 Cat Ringworm Treatments

 - Oral Drugs.
 Options include itraconazole, griseofulvin, terbinafine, and fluconazole.
-These take longer to work than topical treatments, but are effective.
+These take longer to work than topical treatments, but are very effective.

 Will My Cat Get Ringworm Again?